Noli me tangere: In culture and literature

 Like other significant scenes in the Gospels, this expression was used repeatedly in Christian culture, specifically literature.
-Following 14th century poet Petrarch, 16th-century poet Sir Thomas Wyatt, in his lyric poem "Whoso list to hunt", says the speaker is hunting a hind, who stands for the elusive lover.
+Following 14th-century poet Petrarch, 16th-century poet Sir Thomas Wyatt, in his lyric poem "Whoso list to hunt", says the speaker is hunting a hind, who stands for the elusive lover.
 The doe wears an inscribed collar: "There is written, her fair neck round about: / Noli me tangere, for Caesar's I am".
 Pliny the Elder had an account about deer of "Caesar", which lived 300 years and wore collars with that inscription.
 In another source, Solinus (fl.
 3rd century AD) wrote that after Alexander the Great collared deer, they survived 100 years.
 He did not mention any inscription on the collars.

 D. H. Lawrence refers to the phrase on several occasions, most notably in his poem "Noli Me Tangere" satirizing cerebralism.

 Filipino poet and national hero José Rizal used this phrase as the title of his novel, Noli Me Tángere (1887), criticizing the Spanish colonization of the Philippines.
 He writes that ophthalmologists use this phrase in reference to a cancer of the eyelids.
 It symbolized the people's blindness to the ruling government, which Rizal deemed a social cancer that people were too afraid to touch.

 The thirteen-hour version of the experimental film Out 1 (1971) is sometimes subtitled Noli Me Tangere, as an ironic reference to it being the uncut version favoured by the director Jacques Rivette (as opposed to the edited version, Out 1: Spectre, which is four hours long).

+Novelist Anne Enright repeatedly uses the phrase in reference to character Lambert Nugent, nicknamed Nolly May, in her Booker-prize winning novel The Gathering.